wdbm/yutu/README.md

 # future

-Under consideration are rigid body movement matrices and perspective projection data cuts.
+Under consideration are more vectorization, rigid body movement matrices and perspective projection data cuts.